Digitalswede/ADS_2021/README.md

 Here is a link to a screenshot with the completed courses: https://i.imgur.com/YT92ZKs.png

 <h2> References </h2>
-A. Ashar, M. S. Bhatti, and U. Mushtaq, (2020), Speaker identification using a hybrid cnn-mfcc approach. in 2020 International Conference on Emerging Trends in Smart Technologies (ICETST), 2020, pp. 1–4. <br/>
+A. Ashar, M. S. Bhatti, and U. Mushtaq, (2020), Speaker identification using a hybrid cnn-mfcc approach. in 2020 International Conference on Emerging Trends in Smart Technologies (ICETST), 2020, pp. 1–4. <br>

 M. Vacher, D. Istrate, F. Portet, T. Joubert, and T. Chevalier, (2011), The sweet-home project: audio technology in smart homes to improve well-being and reliance.
 Annu Int Conf IEEE Eng Med Biol Soc.
 2011;2011:5291-4. doi: 10.1109/IEMBS.2011.6091309.
-PMID: 22255532.
+PMID: 22255532. <br>

 Z. Uddin, W. Khaksar, and J. Torresen, (2018), Ambient Sensors for Elderly Care and Independent Living: A Survey.
 Sensors 18, no. 7: 2027. https://doi.org/10.3390/s18072027